 The adoption and implementation of the 5G network is going to revolutionize the manufacturing industry as we know it.
 In addition to increased productivity and efficiency, here are a few other benefits a smart factory will realize when operating on a 5G network:

 While most manufacturers are accustomed to using Ethernet, WiFi, or 4G to connect factory devices, these networks are not always the most flexible.
 In contrast, 5G will allow manufacturers to adjust the network to their needs both on and off the factory floor.
 It will also help ease the introduction and utilization of devices like robots and sensors on a fast, reliable network.

-The flexibility of 5G also allows for tailoring to specific machines and operations without losing speed, coverage, or security encryption.
-This allows manufacturers to slice and dice the network to fit their needs — which according to a recent study by Ericsson and BT, is actually the most economically sound model for IoT service delivery
+The flexibility of a 5G smart factory will allow for tailoring to specific machines and operations without losing speed, coverage, or security encryption.
+This allows manufacturers to slice and dice the network to fit their needs — which according to a study by Ericsson and BT, is actually the most economically sound model for IoT service delivery.

 It’s estimated that the manufacturing industry as a whole incurs $50 billion in unplanned downtime costs each year.
 Real-time analytics provided by 5G’s speed will allow manufacturers to proactively gauge the wear and tear of their machines even faster, rather than taking a slow, reactive approach.